blind-panda248/Adalyn/README.md

 # Adalyn
-Case files for the Adalyn PCB
+Case files for the Adalyn PCB.
+For more information see the original repo by MarvFPV: https://github.com/MarvFPV/Adalyn

 Note: these are currently untested